Tensor field: Twisting by a line bundle

 Half-densities are applied in areas such as defining integral operators on manifolds, and geometric quantization.

-The flat case
+Flat case

 When M is a Euclidean space and all the fields are taken to be invariant by translations by the vectors of M, we get back to a situation where a tensor field is synonymous with a tensor 'sitting at the origin'.
 This does no great harm, and is often used in applications.
 As applied to tensor densities, it does make a difference.
 The bundle of densities cannot seriously be defined 'at a point'; and therefore a limitation of the contemporary mathematical treatment of tensors is that tensor densities are defined in a roundabout fashion.

 Cocycles and chain rules

 As an advanced explanation of the tensor concept, one can interpret the chain rule in the multivariable case, as applied to coordinate changes, also as the requirement for self-consistent concepts of tensor giving rise to tensor fields.

 Abstractly, we can identify the chain rule as a 1-cocycle.
 It gives the consistency required to define the tangent bundle in an intrinsic way.
 The other vector bundles of tensors have comparable cocycles, which come from applying functorial properties of tensor constructions to the chain rule itself; this is why they also are intrinsic (read, 'natural') concepts.

 What is usually spoken of as the 'classical' approach to tensors tries to read this backwards – and is therefore a heuristic, post hoc approach rather than truly a foundational one.
 Implicit in defining tensors by how they transform under a coordinate change is the kind of self-consistency the cocycle expresses.
 The construction of tensor densities is a 'twisting' at the cocycle level.
 Geometers have not been in any doubt about the geometric nature of tensor quantities; this kind of descent argument justifies abstractly the whole theory.